 - Research!
 Find out about aquatic pets before you purchase them.
 Be aware of their size, aggression levels and breeding habits to make sure you can accommodate them for their entire lifespan.
 Remember that large fish are very difficult to find homes for and don’t assume you’ll be able to do so.

 - Educate fellow hobbyists in a friendly, informative manner.
 Share information and educational materials through online communities, pet blogs, and aquarium clubs.
 It’s a fantastic fish club meeting topic for which you can have speakers and educational materials.

 - Encourage your local fish clubs and stores to get involved (resources below).

 - Work with the authorities and conservation groups.

-There are many websites that offer information about invasive aquatic species and we’ve included four of them below.
+There are many websites that offer information about invasive aquatic species and we’ve included three of them below.
 Some also offer free materials and printable documents for you to distribute.

 As aquatic pet keepers, let’s be part of the solution instead of part of the problem!
 Do you have tips or suggestions for how we can help?
 Please add them in the comments below.